Safety Conversations with Young People Make a Difference

 - Eliminating distractions.
 Texting, Smartphone games and music will interfere with awareness and intuition.

 - Being assertive.
 “Kids need to build confidence to say ‘no’ or ‘I’m not comfortable with that,’” says School Resource Officer Brian Imus.
 In some cases they may need to be rude to avoid an uncomfortable situation.
+This includes asserting physical boundaries if someone gets too close.

 - Asking other adults for help.
 If they feel unsafe, there are adults who can help them when you’re not available such as police officers, store clerks, bus drivers, postal workers, teachers and neighbors.